 The exact routes are set a few weeks before the event starts.
 As soon as the routes are set, you will be able to view it on your booking.
 If you are booking with other yachts, you must ensure all yachts are booked from the same marina to ensure your group will remain together for the duration of the week.

 Yachts on the White Route will depart from Lavrio marina and yachts on the Blue Route from Alimos marina.

-We recommend to get to the marina by 3pm.
-Then you will have time to register with us, do the check-in with the yachting company and the food shopping before you get your yacht.
+We recommend getting to the Marina at around 2pm to give you time to check in with us, and head out for provision shopping before you're given access to your yacht.
 The yachts will stay in the marina on Saturday night and leave on Sunday morning.
-You will get back to the marina on Friday afternoon and have to check out and leave the yacht before 9am on Saturday morning.
+You will get back to the marina on Friday afternoon and check out and leave the yacht by 9am on Saturday morning.